There

 this film ranks—in the literal sense—pretty high.
 This eighty-minute film was distributed by 20th Century Fox.
 The actors

-Known mostly for his gangster roles, the "Chief Mohawkster" is de Corsia (above), and visually hilarious with a mohawk and his four-day-dead, grayish-violet makeup.
-I should mention that his teenage son seems to have come directly from the set of Rebel Without A Cause.
+If one is familiar with all his gangster roles, de Corsia—the "Chief Mohawkster" above—is visually hilarious with a mohawk and his four-day-dead, gray-brown makeup.
+I should mention that the actor playing his teenage son seems to have come directly from the set of Rebel Without A Cause.
 The set designers were going through their blue-violet period.
-There is a lot of it on Ted, trees and tee-pees alike.
+There is a lot of it on Ted, trees, and tee-pees.
 I figure Brady painted them, too.
-One scene, in particular, may remind one of the color palette in a Maxfield Parrish painting.
-Beyond the obvious outdoor sets foreshadowing television's Bonanza, are sequences from 1939’s Drums Along the Mohawk, the film’s most expensive highlights.
+One scene, in particular, may remind one of the color palette in a Maxfield Parrish painting (above, lower).
+Beyond the obvious outdoor sets foreshadowing television's Bonanza are sequences from 1939’s Drums Along the Mohawk, the film’s most expensive highlights.
 If this had been meant to be a comedy, Mel Brooks could have skewered the stereotypes in typical fashion.
 Some scenes will have the viewer laugh or groan.
 In the end, we learn nothing authentic about early American history, except that oil paints travel well in saddlebags.
-The flammable solution to clean their brushes?
-Not so much.
+The flammable solution to clean the brushes is not as well defined.

 No comments: